Israel VS Palestine DEBATE, Misfit Patriot VS Rathbone w/ Alex Stein

 The Hannibal Directive is a directive that pretty much every military has, where if you have a soldier that's being taken captive, you can take out the soldier because let's say they have sensitive information.

-You do have to admit it.
+You do have to admit that.

-But real quick, this is how we do know vaccines are safe and effective because one of the most successful ceasefires in Gaza was so that they could do a vaccine campaign for the cause.
+But real quick, this is how we do know vaccines are safe and effective because one of the most successful ceasefires in Gaza was so that they could do a vaccine campaign for the Gaza.

 So that's how you know Israel loves those vaccines are very safe and effective if they're giving them out free like that.